alphagov/di-report-a-death/README.md

-# Report a death
+# Report a death  *** Archived ***

+This service is now mothballed and archived.

-Report a death will be a citizen facing service aiming to improve the end-to-end experience of dealing with death and the government.
+Report a death will be a citizen-facing service aiming to improve the end-to-end experience of dealing with death and the government.

 ## Overview

 Most of the tech used here is very standard across DI.
 We use Typescript Node lambdas, deployed using SAM.
 DynamoDB is used for persistence.
-The main difference as compared with most services is that the frontend here is rendered using lambdas.
+Compared with most services, the main difference is that the frontend here is rendered using lambdas.

 We're using a lambda per page approach, with a small amount of custom build logic to package the correct templates into